Hormel Foods: 18901920

-George A. Hormel (born 1860 in Buffalo, New York) worked in a Chicago slaughterhouse before becoming a traveling wool and hide buyer.
+Born 1860 in Buffalo, New York, Hormel worked in a Chicago slaughterhouse before becoming a traveling wool and hide buyer.
 His travels took him to Austin and he decided to settle there.
 He borrowed $500 and opened a meat business.
 Hormel handled the production side of the business and his partner, Albert Friedrich, handled the retail.
 Their partnership dissolved in 1891 as Hormel started his own meat packing operation in northeast Austin in a creamery building on the Cedar River.